shreya-0718/personalsite/JOURNAL.md

 I'm finally adding other pages!
 My design doesn't have a navigation bar.
 Watching this (https://www.youtube.com/watch?v=qi32YwjoN2U) tutorial to figure it out.
 Update: Figured it out!
 Now I have more of a plan / idea for what I'm going to do for the rest :) esp. the links section.

+### Day(s) 4

+Haven't been doing much for a while... just working on the side bar and subpages.